GSA/data/enterprise-architecture/README.md

 - Git
 - Python 3

-From this directory, run the updating script:
+From this directory (`enterprise-architecture`), run the updating script:

 ```sh
 ./update.sh